dnsimple/dnsimple-support/content/articles/changing-whois-contact.markdown

 The WHOIS changes for a .IO domain requires a manual push to the WHOIS registry.

-If you want to update the WHOIS information for a .CH domain, please make the aforementioned changes to the contact in DNSimple, and contact us with the name of the domain you want to update.
+If you want to update the WHOIS information for a .IO domain, please make the aforementioned changes to the contact in DNSimple, and contact us with the name of the domain you want to update.